-The Only One: In the finale, Zeus explains why they don't take care of Cronus themselves.
+The Only One: In the finale, Zeus explains why the gods don't take care of Cronus themselves.

 Ordinary High-School Student: The teen heroes all had regular lives before weird things started to happen and they were swept away to be trained as heroes.
-Though they were aware and already had their abilities, like when Herry was not surprised that he could beat a couple of trolls.
-Jay is the most ordinary, with no obvious special ability.
+Some of them were already aware of their abilities, such as Herry not being too surprised that he could knock out a pair of Cronus's giants, but they had no idea about the prophecy.
+Jay in particular fits the trope as he is the most ordinary of the bunch, having no exceptional talents.

 Police Are Useless: Usually played straight whenever the kids are running all around the city chasing Grecian monsters, but justified in "Breathtaking Beauty" because the police can't stop a Sphinx from eating whoever she wants.

 Prisoner Exchange: When the heroes capture Medusa, the other Gorgons retaliate by kidnapping Neil and demanding this.